roel4ez/blog/docs/articles/mkdocs-mike-ghpages.md

 So let's do this: once you have something working locally, you can create a GitHub Action to do all the work for your.
 Luckily, `mkdocs` comes with a [feature](https://www.mkdocs.org/user-guide/deploying-your-docs/#github-pages) to help us out: `mkdocs gh-deploy`.
+This command will push to a branch called `gh-pages`, which is the default branch GitHub uses to host the files for the GitHub Pages (it's also an orphaned branch by the way).
 This means the action would look something like this:

 ```yml
 name: deploy